 For more details on the topics covered in this tutorial, see the following sources:

-For more information on HERE Real Time Traffic Data Specification is used for representing traffic, see the Here Real-time Traffic Guide
+For more information on HERE Traffic Flow Data Specification is used for representing traffic, see the Here Real-time Traffic Guide

 For more information on how to use OLP CLI to get information about catalogs, see the OLP CLI Guide